kylak/learnxinyminutes-docs/rust.html.markdown

 */

 /*
-So now that we have a good understanding of pass-by-value vs. pass-by-reference, what is Rust?
+Is Rust a pass-by-value or pass-by-reference language ?
 Rust is strictly a pass-by-value language.
 This might surprise you since references play a big part in the language.
 However, references in Rust are first class citizens.
 They, themselves, are values that can be passed - by value - to a function.